Signs of a toxic relationship

 Mean-spirited comments

-Insulting the other person, making rude comments or reminders of past mistakes are all examples of being mean-spirited.
-Often this behaviour occurs when we don’t communicate openly and fairly in a relationship, causing us to bottle things up and then lash at a time when you know it will hurt the other person.
-Making mean comments can also be a sign of insecurity or discontent – when someone uses them to knock the other person down in an attempt to make themselves feel better.
+Insulting the other person, making rude comments, or reminding them of past mistakes are all examples of being mean-spirited.
+Sometimes, this behaviour occurs when we don’t communicate openly and fairly in a relationship, causing us to bottle things up and then saying something at a time when we know it will hurt the other person.
+Making mean comments can also be a sign of insecurity or discontent – when someone uses them to bring down the other person in an attempt to make themselves feel better.
 In a healthy relationship, both people are respectful and mindful of the other person’s feelings.

 Uncomfortable expressing feelings

 If you can’t express how you are feeling because you are worried the other person will react negatively, this is a toxic dynamic in a relationship.
-When we cannot communicate openly and honestly, our feelings can fester inside us and come out in various harmful ways such as feelings of anxiety and frustration, lashing out at others or secretive behaviour.
-If you feel like you are always walking on eggshells, feel worried that you are going to upset the other person, or that you can’t be yourself around them, there could be a problem.
-Healthy relationships allow each person to express themselves and make efforts to support each other through their issues.
+When we cannot communicate openly and honestly, we may feel anxious and frustrated or resort to secretive behaviour.
+If you feel like you are always walking on eggshells, worried that you might upset the other person, or that you can’t be yourself around them, there could be a problem.
+Healthy relationships allow each person to express themselves and support one another.

 Too much effort

 Have you noticed that you’re often the one putting in the effort?
 You always initiate making plans, calling the person and so on.
 Or perhaps the other person only talks about themselves and never asks about you.
 A healthy relationship needs both people to contribute.
 Without this balance, the person putting in the effort may feel taken for granted or that the other person doesn’t really want to spend time with them.
-Of course, it’s not always a perfectly equal balance – there may be times when one person is going through a difficult or busy time and the other person is putting in time to support them.
-But this would then be reciprocated when things change in a positive relationship.
 If you feel as though the effort is constantly one-sided, this is not a healthy dynamic.
+Of course, it’s not always a perfectly equal balance – there may be times when one person is going through a difficult or busy period and the other person is making an effort to support them.

 Isolation